apache/activemq-artemis/docs/hacking-guide/en/building.md

 #### Upgrading the `gitbook` version and regenerating the `npm-shrinkwrap.json` file
 The full release uses `gitbook` to build a static website from the documentation.
-This is automatically installed using an `NPM` plugin and is controled via a package.json file.
+This is automatically installed using an `NPM` plugin and is controlled via a package.json file.

 Install `NPM` using the instructions below